The Jungle Book (1967 soundtrack): Versions

-Storyteller
+Storyteller (1967)

 The first version was Walt Disney Presents the Story and Songs of The Jungle Book, also known as the "Storyteller" version, issued on the Disneyland Records label.
 It featured a retelling of the story with narration by voice actor Dal McKennon as Bagheera, and dialogue and sound effects from the film itself along with the songs.
 It was a commercial success, being certified Gold by the RIAA, and was later nominated for a Grammy Award for Best Album for Children.
 Another version, simply titled The Jungle Book, was issued on the Buena Vista Records label, featuring less narration and dialogue to be marketed for adults.
 It was first reissued on CD in 1990, as Disneyland Records was reworked into Walt Disney Records.